Skip to main content

 According to Handshake, popular psychology internships include research and assistant roles in community clinics, nonprofit organizations, schools or correctional facilities, for example.

-headshot of Dr. Nikolas DominelloCompleting a bachelor’s degree in psychology can prepare you for graduate study in psychology.
-As you navigate the educational next steps, it helps to keep your end goal in mind, said Dr. Nikolas Dominello, senior associate dean of social science programs at SNHU.
+Completing a bachelor’s degree in psychology can prepare you for graduate study in psychology.
+As you navigate the educational next steps, it helps to keep your end goal in mind, said Dr. Nickolas Dominello, senior associate dean of social science programs at SNHU.
+Dominello, who has a doctorate in psychology, became interested in the field as a teenager and taught high school psychology courses before transitioning to higher education.

-For example, if you want to become a mental health counselor, a school counselor or work with a specific population in the future, consider the coursework and internships that can bring you one more step closer to your goal.
+If you want to become a mental health counselor, a school counselor or work with a specific population in the future, consider the coursework and internships that can bring you one more step closer to your goal.

-After completing an internship and learning what jobs most appeal to you, you might be ready to consider graduate programs.
+After completing an internship and learning what psychology jobs most appeal to you, you might be ready to consider graduate programs.
 You can enter or advance in many fields with the help of a master's degree in psychology, including child and adolescent development psychology, forensic psychology or industrial-organizational psychology.

 An undergraduate psychology degree can also provide a solid foundation to pursue a graduate degree in clinical mental health counseling or other fields such as social work or school counseling.
+(Note: SNHU is not currently enrolling new students in the graduate counseling program.)

 What Can You Do With a Graduate Degree in Psychology?